Change in Covid Response Team Policy/Practices

 More detailed information is available in the 22-23 Communicable Disease Epidemic/Pandemic Response Plan

-Medical and Mental Health Resources for Students
+Mental and Medical Health Resources for Students

-(1) All questions related to on-campus counseling services should be emailed to Dr. Sundermeier at esundermeier@kcai.edu
+(1) All questions related to on-campus counseling services should be emailed to Dr. Sundermeier at esundermeier@kcai.edu.
+If you do not hear back in 48 hours, do not hesitate to nudge her with a second email.

 (3) Finally and most importantly, here is how you make contact and request on-campus counseling services.
 Email esundermeier@kcai.edu.
 Title your email “Counseling Request” and paste in the information below: